 18. Embrace catchphrases

 Encourage your team to identify a fun catchphrase that clarifies your mission and purpose.
-This will be memorable to the team and nudge their behavior towards what you seek to achieve.
+This will be memorable to the team and as a result, nudge their behavior towards what you seek to achieve.

 19. Focus on bar-setting behaviors